 The Walter Moore engine proved an excellent design; it retained the Model 18's 79x100mm bore and stroke and employed bevel gears and a vertical shaft to drive the cams in similar fashion to the Velocette.
 The new machine sported a cradle frame and, for the first time, a saddle tank.
-At its first outing it secured a win in the 1927 Isle of Man Senior TT with Alec Bennett at the helm, finishing a full 8 minutes in front of the second place machine.
+At its debut it secured a win in the 1927 Isle of Man Senior TT with Alec Bennett at the helm, finishing a full 8 minutes in front of the second place machine.
 Stanley Woods, also on a CS1, established a new lap record of 70.99 mph.

 The production version of the new CS1 (Camshaft Senior Model 1) duly appeared at the Motor Cycle Show later that same year and continued as Norton's top-of-the-range sports machine until the introduction of the International.

-This landmark sports model and is regarded by collectors and enthusiasts as one of the desirable Norton motorcycles by collectors.
+The CS1 is a landmark sports model and is regarded by collectors and enthusiasts as one of the most desirable Norton motorcycles.

 Production Years: 1927-1939

 Displacement: 490 cc

 Type of engine: OHC Single

 Maximum speed: 85mph (1928), 190 km/h (late models)

 Sources: Motos Antigua HD, et al